-While it doesn't always pay the highest rates, Amazon is also a solid option for selling your unwanted electronics, textbooks, or other goods.
+While it doesn't always pay the highest rates, Amazon is also a solid option for selling your unwanted electronics, including Amazon devices, video games, cellphones, and more.
 Read on for everything you need to know about the Amazon Trade-In program.

 How Does Amazon Trade-In Work?

 Go to Amazon's Trade-In page and select the items you want to sell.
 Don't see your product?
 Click "Find more items" to search.
 You'll answer a few questions about your device's condition, then Amazon will give you a trade-in value range.
 The amount you'll actually get depends on the condition of the item (which Amazon decides).

 Repeat this process for any other items you want to trade in.
 Everything will go into an order summary that resembles a shopping cart, letting you see at a glance how much you'll earn.
 When you're done, click "Confirm Trade-In" to get a prepaid shipping label to print.

 You'll have to find your own packaging, but that's the only cost you're on the hook for.
 Box your item up, stick the label on, and drop it off at the nearest UPS Store.
 You have seven to 14 days to send in your stuff, depending on what you're trading in.

 You'll be paid after the item is received and evaluated, which can take up to 10 business days.
 Payment is processed within two days of your item being evaluated, so you should expect to wait two to three weeks before you get your payment.